pwittchen/RxBiometric/README.md

 RxBiometric [![Build Status](https://travis-ci.org/pwittchen/RxBiometric.svg?branch=master)](https://travis-ci.org/pwittchen/RxBiometric)  ![Maven Central](https://img.shields.io/maven-central/v/com.github.pwittchen/rxbiometric.svg?style=flat)
 ===========
-RxJava and RxKotlin bindings for Biometric Prompt on Android (added in Android 9 Pie, API Level 28+)
+RxJava and RxKotlin bindings for Biometric Prompt (Fingerprint Scanner) on Android (added in Android 9 Pie, API Level 28+)

 *If your app is drawing its own fingerprint auth dialogs, you should switch to using the BiometricPrompt API as soon as possible.*